mwdowns/turner-challenge/README.md

 This lead to great headaches and much time wasted that I could have used polishing up the app.

 The search is also very rudimentary.
-It searches exactly for what you type in.
+When you submit a search it searches exactly for what you type in.
 So if you type in "annie" it will not return a result like "Annie Hall".
 You must type in the full name to get the result.

+The dynamic search functionality is also lacking.
+I think I'm messing up somewhere with the setState method.

+Not sure exactly how I should feel about all of this.
+I think the backend is solid, but the frontend is not.
+Maybe it's a good start for just learning React this weekend?
+Or maybe it's not.